-Name
+Name -

-Title
+Title -

 Organization

 Address

 City State Zip

-Telephone Fax
+Telephone Fax -

-E-mail
+E-mail -

 Name, date and location of training you will attend

 Please share this invitation with anyone else who could benefit from the training.
-Classroom locations will be sent to registered participants one week before the training.
+Classroom locations will be sent to registered participants one week before the training. -

 Please mail or fax your registration to:

 KANSAS DEPARTMENT OF AGRICULTURE FLOODPLAIN MANAGEMENT PROGRAM 6531 SE Forbes Ave., Suite B TOPEKA, KS 66619 Fax to: 785-296-8298

-or questions about training, please contact Martin Koch by email at martin.koch@ks.gov or by phone 5-296-0854, or contact Steve Samuelson by email at steve.samuelson@ks.gov or by phone at 785-296 4622.
+For questions about training, please contact Martin Koch by email at martin.koch@ks.gov or by pho 5-296-0854, or contact Steve Samuelson by email at steve.samuelson@ks.gov or by phone at 785- 4622.